Logo

 MRK10

 Every Visorix camera captures in VR16.
-Same format across the whole lineup, same Virtara playback stack, same viewer choice of projection.
+Same format across the whole lineup, same Virtara playback stack, same 200 inch flat 3D cinema viewing experience.

 05 · The Fisheye Tradeoff